UniJEPA: Enhancing Robot Policy via Unified Continuous and Discrete Representation Learning: Experiment

 \paragraph{Choice of Continuous Visual Prediction} We further compare the different encoding methods for future prediction proposed in our methodology.
-Specifically, we evaluate three distinct approaches (all without pre-training), with results on both Simpler environments shown in Table~\ref{tab:abl-2}: (1) UniCoD-Distill, which takes the input embeddings of the ViT (from the current frame) as input to the prediction expert and predicts the output features of ViT for the future frame.
+Specifically, we evaluate three distinct approaches (all without pre-training), with results on both Simpler environments shown in Table~\ref{tab:abl-2}: (1) UniJEPA-Distill, which takes the input embeddings of the ViT (from the current frame) as input to the prediction expert and predicts the output features of ViT for the future frame.
 This approach is analogous to distilling knowledge from the ViT encoder itself.
-(2) UniCoD-Dino and (3) UniCoD-Siglip, which take the output features of their respective vision encoders (DINO \cite{simeoni2025dinov3} or SigLIP \cite{tschannen2025siglip}) for the current frame as input to predict the corresponding features for the future frame.
-The results show that UniCoD-Siglip demonstrates better performance on both benchmarks, and consequently, we select SigLIP as the vision encoder for our UniCoD model.
-Notably, on Google Robot environment, UniCoD-Distill achieves better performance than the UniCoD-Siglip when neither is pre-trained.
+(2) UniJEPA-Dino and (3) UniJEPA-Siglip, which take the output features of their respective vision encoders (DINO \cite{simeoni2025dinov3} or SigLIP \cite{tschannen2025siglip}) for the current frame as input to predict the corresponding features for the future frame.
+The results show that UniJEPA-Siglip demonstrates better performance on both benchmarks, and consequently, we select SigLIP as the vision encoder for our UniJEPA model.
+Notably, on Google Robot environment, UniJEPA-Distill achieves better performance than the UniJEPA-Siglip when neither is pre-trained.
 This suggests that the distillation-style architecture has inherent advantages.
-In contrast, UniCoD-Dino performs significantly worse than the other two.
+In contrast, UniJEPA-Dino performs significantly worse than the other two.
 This is likely because the DINO feature space is not aligned with the VLM backbone.
 Conversely, since SigLIP is the native vision encoder for Paligemma, its feature space is naturally more aligned with that of the VLM expert, facilitating more effective integration within the prediction expert.